 When to collect and analyze samples

-The Permittee must sample the manure, litter, process wastewater, and other organic by-products prior to its application to land, up to three times annually as laid out in the schedule in Table 7.
+The Permittee must sample the manure, litter, and process wastewater, for nutrient content, including nitrogen and phosphorus, prior to its application to land, up to three times annually as laid out in the schedule in Table 7.

-During the land application season, if the Permittee begins to use a new source of nutrients for crops, the Permittee must have the new source sampled and analyzed for nutrient content prior to land applying the new source.
+During the land application season, if the Permittee begins to use a new source of nutrients for crops, the Permittee must have the new source sampled and analyzed for nutrient content, including nitrogen and phosphorus, prior to land applying the new source.

 The Permittee is not required to have commercial chemical fertilizers sampled and analyzed for nutrient content, but is required to record the amount of nutrients applied in special condition S6.B Land Application Records.